Rhizomatous & Tuberous Plants:

 Therefore, once things are bagged, and to keep them resting and dormant, they should be kept cool.
 If the temps are routinely above 55F, many plants will start into growth early.
-To prevent this, keep them at or below 50F, but above freezing.
+To prevent this, keep them at or below 50F, but well above freezing.
 If you live in the north country, a very cool windowsill, basement, or other such location might suffice.
 However, for those without a naturally or reliably cool spot, one can resort to refrigeration.
-I use the vegetable "crisper" bin of a household refrigerator for storing them.
-It's probably cooler than needed, but i've found that even cold-sensitive genera like Achimenes do not mind a few weeks/months in such cold storage as long as they are prepped as described before going in.
+I currently use a small dorm-style refrigerator that i devote to storing resting plants.
+I set it to the "warmest" refrigerator setting it has (which maintains around 48-50F).
+In the past I have also used the vegetable "crisper" bin of a household refrigerator for storing them.
+It's probably cooler than needed, but I've found that even cold-sensitive genera like Achimenes do not mind a few weeks/months in such cold storage as long as they are prepped as described before going in.

 How Long Do They Rest?

 My mantra is usually to keep them resting until our days get long enough so that there is sufficient warmth and light to have them sprout and grow sturdily.
 If they start into growth too soon (meaning they've not been kept cool enough), then a lack of sunlight and/or not enough warm weather at that time of year can lead to spindly or weak plants and possibly even result in a premature dormancy during the coming summer.
 If kept reliably cool enough, they will stay dormant for quite some time.
 However, if other means of storing them are used, then one should visually inspect them every few weeks for signs of initiated new growth.